Used by kind permission of The Hamilton Spectator

 For horns, Thomas turned to another old Toronto friend, trumpeter/arranger

 Bruce Cassidy.
-The two had worked together with BS&T in the '80s, but
+The two had worked together with BS&T in the '80s,

 Cassidy left the band to live in South Africa.
-Cassidy returned to Toronto
+Cassidy returned to

 a couple of years ago to form the Hotfoot Orchestra.